 The pacing suffers as a result.
 There are too many plotlines for any sense of urgency, and what passes for the climax is just a brief skirmish by the side of the road.
 Sometimes it feels like Mandel wrote separate short stories and then decided how to intersperse them.

 Yet Station Eleven still worked for me, mostly because the characters are generally likable, and Mandel does an excellent job of having them provide multiple answers to the question posed by her theme (i.e., if survival isn’t sufficient, what is?).
-For the Preacher, the answer is spreading his (callous, self-serving) message of rebirth.
+For the Prophet, the answer is spreading his (callous, self-serving) message of rebirth.
 For Kirsten, it’s learning about the frivolities and luxuries of the past she can barely remember.
 For Clark, it’s preserving such memories in his Museum of Civilization.
 Few of these survivors are fully happy, but few of the pre-flu characters are either.
 (Arthur, a world-famous actor who has it all and wants none of it, is the most obvious—and clichéd—example.)
 The characters who find the most contentment do so in simple passions, be it family or a labor of love.

 And there’s probably something to that.
 Survival is insufficient.
 But whatever makes your life enough doesn’t have to be complicated.

 For more reviews like this one, sign up for Nick's monthly newsletter.